steveonlinux/Linux-Down-the-Rabbit-Hole/linux_down_the_rabbit_hole/src/install/media.md

 * .iso
 * .img
 ## Obtaining Image
 You can find an image for installation on the website of your respective distro.
-For instance, if you wished to install Fedora, you would head to <https://getfedora.org/en/workstation/download/>.
+For instance, if you wished to install Fedora for the desktop, you would head to <https://getfedora.org/en/workstation/download/>.
 You can easily find the website where your distro of choice offers images for download using any search engine.

 ![fedora](./imgs/fedora.jpg)
 *The Fedora install page*